vwfox/org.eclipse.daanse.board.app/Docker/README.md

-Certainly!
-Here is the updated `README.md` in English for your Docker image:

----

 # Eclipse Daanse - Board

 **Eclipse Daanse - Board** is a web client-only analysis, dashboarding, and reporting platform for analyzing data.
 This Docker image allows you to easily deploy the application in a containerized environment.